 The project structure

-Admittedly the overall project structure is very difficult to see from the hierarchy of modules and packages in IDEA and MPS and you'll be having hard time understanding how the pieces fit together.
-We've collected a few guidelines to help you in many cases.
-For the rest, please get in touch with us directly or through the forum.
+Admittedly, the overall project structure can be complicated to see from the hierarchy of modules and packages in IntelliJ IDEA and MPS.
+You'll likely have difficulty understanding how the pieces fit together at first.
+We've collected a few pointers below to help you get started.
+If you have any additional questions, please contact us by email or through the #contributors Slack channel.

 The big division

-MPS is being developed in both IntelliJ IDEA and MPS itself.
-So the code base consists of Java sources as well as MPS models.
-Whenever you open a Java file in IDEA, you can check whether the file contains a comment /*Generated by MPS */, which indicates, that the source was generated and the real source is to be found in MPS, most likely under a similar name.
-The shortcut Control/Cmd + N for opening files, classes and root nodes by name will certainly come in handy and luckily it is the same shortcut in both IDEA and MPS.
+MPS is being developed in both IntelliJ IDEA and MPS itself, so the code base consists of Java sources and MPS models.
+Whenever you open a Java file in IntelliJ IDEA, you can check whether the file contains a

-The Project View in MPS may give you rough guidelines on how the project is structured.
+The Project View in MPS may give you a rough guideline on how the project is structured:

-platform - contains the IDE extension functionality, such as the console, vas support, model checking, build language, and other
+platform contains the IDE extension functionality, such as the console, vas support, model checking, build language, and more.

-workbench - provides integration with the IntelliJ platform and implementation of many UI elements, supports execution and debugging
+workbench provides integration with the IntelliJ Platform and the implementation of many UI elements, and it supports execution and debugging.

 Committing your work